 The requirement of a Planning Permits will increase scheduled works as each local council has different approval time frames.
 The requirement of a Planning permit will add a minimum of 30 to 90 days to assess the application and will affect the scheduled works and incur additional costs.

 When constructing a new home, the local councils will require you to take out an Asset Protection Permit.
 This involves the local council Engineering Department carrying out an inspection of the current condition of the footpath, curb, and channel along with your crossover.
-Any subsequent damage to the council assets will need to be repaired after completion of the works.
-The permit and bond are the responsibility of the Owner and at the Owner's expense.
-Copies of the Asset Protection permit must be supplied to Burbank prior to commencement of construction.
+Any subsequent damage to the council’s assets will need to be repaired after completion of the works.
+The permit and the associated bond are your responsibility (being the Owner) and will be at your expense.
+Copies of the Asset Protection Permit must be supplied to Burbank prior to commencement of construction.

 Developer Approval of your building plans is applied for by your builder on your behalf.
 The developer will confirm that your new home complies with all estate requirements.